michael2012z/BitBible/markdown/KJV/files/1Chr.md

 4. Moreover the sons of Obed–edom were, Shemaiah the firstborn, Jehozabad the second, Joah the third, and Sacar the fourth, and Nethaneel the fifth,

-5. Ammiel the sixth, Issachar the seventh, Peulthai the eighth: for God blessed him.him: that is, Obed–edom
+5. Ammiel the sixth, Issachar the seventh, Peulthai the eighth: for God blessed him.

 6. Also unto Shemaiah his son were sons born, that ruled throughout the house of their father: for they were mighty men of valour.